Sec42/freebsd-remote-crypto/README.md

 The `SSH` script is a template on how to enable SSH from the setup shell.
 This might be a useful starting point if you want to replicate this setup on a remote machine without console access.

 If you have a dropbear binary in `bin/` during the setup run of `CRYPT`, it will already copy it to the correct place.

+The `RE-FIX` script is an example on how to recover from a failed disk after it has been replaced.

+Essentially it is a copy of the relevant lines from the `CRYPT` script.

 # Help